Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Discussion and open problems

 \section{Discussion and open problems}

-This work has drawn a connection between distribution learning and compression.
+We have built a connection between distribution learning and compression.
 Another concept related to compression is that of \emph{core-sets}.
-The idea of core-sets is to ``summarize'' the training data (using a small subset of them) in a way that \emph{any algorithm} minimizing the error on the subset will have small error on the whole set.
-Previous research has used core-sets in maximum likelihood estimation \citep{lucic2017training} and to solve clustering problems \cite{sohler2018strong}.
+The idea of core-sets is to summarize the training data, using a small subset of them, in a way that \emph{any algorithm} minimizing the error on the subset will have small error on the whole set.
+Core-sets have been used in maximum likelihood estimation~\cite{lucic2017training} and to solve clustering problems~\cite{sohler2018strong}.
 There is one important distinction between compression and core-sets: compression can be more powerful since it can use complex class-specific decoders.

 Our work opens several avenues for further research.